Skip to content

 Among US trading partners for live animals, New Zealand plays a notable role, with approximately $10B in total bilateral trade.

-The current tariff framework for live animals from New Zealand reflects the post-SCOTUS landscape: a 10% Section 122 tariff replaced the previously higher IEEPA rates after the Court's February 2026 ruling.
+The current tariff framework for live animals from New Zealand reflects the post-SCOTUS landscape: a 10% base tariff under the Section 301 forced-labor tariff that replaced the flat 10% Section 122 rate on July 24, 2026, which had itself replaced the previously higher IEEPA rates after the Court's February 2026 ruling.

-Live Animals (HTS Chapter 1) generally enter duty-free at the MFN level, with the Section 122 tariff as the primary duty.
+Live Animals (HTS Chapter 1) generally enter duty-free at the MFN level, with the base forced-labor tariff as the primary duty.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from New Zealand.

 Key products in HTS Chapter 1 imported from New Zealand include Live cattle, Live horses, Live swine, Live sheep and goats, Live poultry, and Live fish.